I’m not going to tell you to “just relax”, don’t worry. There are other ways to cope with infertility that are arguably more helpful.

 9. Enjoy the ride

-We can often get fixated on a goal or result, but remember that it is not only the destination that is important but also the journey.
+Don’t get fixated on your desired goal or result, but remember that it is not only the destination that is important but also the journey.

 About the author: